share020/dl/assignments/mp4/README.md

-# HW4: Implement a deep residual neural network for CIFAR100.
+# HW4: Implement a Deep Residual Neural Network for CIFAR100

 > Due October 5 at 5:00 PM.